kagglewadteam/cvpr_wad/README.md

 &nbsp;    └── nucleus<br />
 &nbsp;    └── shapes<br />

-the files with heart are newly added, dont have to download the mask_rcnn_coco.h5<br />
+the files with heart are newly added, kaggle_wad can be copied from my branch.
+Not neccessary to download the mask_rcnn_coco.h5<br />
 it can be downloaded automatically.

 ## Training